nachivpn/simplicity/src/report.md

 ### Simplicity eDSL

-Taking inspiration from [2], we model Simplicity as a Haskell eDSL and provide a translation from the Simplicty eDSL to the CCC eDSL (extended with co-products).
+Taking inspiration from [2], we model Simplicity as a Haskell eDSL and provide a translation from the Simplicty eDSL to a BCC eDSL (a subset of the CCC eDSL in [2] extended with co-products, but without exponential objects and the curry/eval morphisms).
 This idea arises from noticing the close correspondence between the typing judgements of Simplicity [1] and the morphisms in the CCC eDSL [2].
-For example, the `Iden` expression constructor resembles the `Id` morphism, the sum type in simplicity resembles coproduct objects in CCC, etc.
+For example, the `Iden` expression constructor resembles the `Id` morphism, the sum type in simplicity resembles coproduct objects in a BCC, etc.

-Since both Simplicity and the CCC eDSL use the same types (unit, sums and products), we simply re-use these types instead of creating new types.

-The expressions in Simplicity can be modeled using the GADTs extension.
-Since Simplicity supports only unit, sum and product types, we create a type class `Types` to constrain the types.
-More importantly, this allows us to do some type level computation on these types, which is required later.
+The BCC eDSL supports unit, sum and product types.
+Since both Simplicity and the BCC eDSL use the same types (unit, sums and products), we simply re-use these types instead of creating new types.
+Expressions in Simplicity can be modeled using the GADTs extension.
+Since Simplicity allows only unit, sum and product types, we create a type class `Types` which is only implemented by these types.
+While another option is to constrain the types using `KindConstraints` extension, our choice enables us to mock some computations on types which we will be needing later.
+The definition looks like this:

 ```Haskell
 data Simpl i o where